Microcyclospora pomicola J. Frank, B. Oertel, Schroers & Crous, in Frank et al., Persoonia 24: 100 (2010).

+Microcyclospora comprises five species known on three different host plants within Anacardiaceae, Fagaceae and Rosaceae.
+Microcyclospora rumicis has been transferred to another genus Sphaerulina.
+Microcyclospora has been reported mainly from Europe (Germany, Netherlands, Slovenia) and North America (Canada).
 Species of Microcyclospora are saprobic and play a role in nutrient recycling within the ecosystem.
-Some species are pathogenic and cause wilts, leaf spots, such as leaf spot blueberry diseases (James 2017) and sooty blotches on various hosts.
+Some species are pathogenic and cause wilts, leaf spots, such as leaf spot blueberry diseases (Frank et al. 2010) and sooty blotches on various hosts (Surup et al. 2014).

 Industrial relevance and applications